natehardison/cyberpower/README.md

     there (`keyring set <host> <user>`)
 * `cyberpower <host> shell` command gives you shell access just like an SSH client

+Establishing a connection typically takes ~5s on the LAN.

 CLI usage
 ---------